gadawusu/mapsnapps.github.io/README.md

 A block of spatial ideas

-This page contains some of the examples which we are currently working on.
+This page contains some of the examples which we've been working on.
+Feel free to contact us if you need mroe information.